bmc/classutil/index.md

 ## Introduction

-The *org.clapper.classutil* library is a Scala package that wraps a portion of the [ASM][] bytecode library and provides methods for locating and filtering classes quickly, returning the information about the classes in a lazy iterator.
+The *org.clapper.classutil* (ClassUtil) library is a Scala package that provides methods for locating and filter classes quickly, at runtime—more quickly, in fact, than can be done with the JVM's runtime reflection capabilities.
+Under the covers, ClassUtil uses the [ASM][] bytecode library, though it can easily be extended to use a different byte code library.
+ClassUtil loads and returns information about classes using an efficient lazy iterator approach, which offers minimal startup penalty and the ability to cut the traversal short.

 *more coming*